RektPunk/colablinter/README.md

 ## Known Caveats & Troubleshooting

-Magic Command Execution: When using magic or terminal commands with `%clautoformat` on active, the autofix mechanism is temporarily suppressed during the final execution step to prevent infinite loops or dual checks.
-If you want to disable auto-fixing, use `%clautoformat off`
+Magic Command Execution: When using magic or terminal commands while `%clautoformat` is active, the auto-format mechanism is temporarily suppressed during the final execution step to prevent infinite loops or dual checks.
+If you want to disable auto-formatting, use `%clautoformat off`